NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 # Constructing a Server Cookie {#serverCookie}

 The Server Cookie is effectively a Message Authentication Code (MAC) and should be treated as such.
+The Server Cookie is calculated from the Client Cookie, a series of Sub-Fields described below, the Client IP address, and a Server Secret known only to the servers serving on the same address in an anycast set.

-The Server Cookie is not required to be changed periodically if a secure pseudorandom function is used.
+It is RECOMMENDED to change the Server Secret regularly but, when a secure pseudorandom function is used, not too frequent.
+For example once a month.
+See (#rollingSecret) on operator and implementation guidelines for updating a Server Secret.

 The 128-bit Server Cookie consists of Sub-Fields: a 1 octet Version Sub-Field, a 3 octet Reserved Sub-Field, a 4 octet Timestamp Sub-Field and a 8 octet Hash